starting fresh and archiving old blog posts

 pandoc under the hood. this meant that all headings would get an

-and all of my old instructional blog posts wouldn't be broken anymore. after
+attribute, and all of my old instructional blog posts wouldn't be broken

-generating static html files of the posts, i just copied all of them into my
+anymore. after generating static html files of the posts, i just copied all of

 another thing i did was edit the code for my old website generator, so pandoc